Cyrus S. Poonawalla

 Cyrus Soli Poonawalla (born 11 May 1941) is an Indian billionaire businessman, and the chairman and managing director of the Cyrus Poonawalla Group, which includes the Serum Institute of India, an Indian biotech company which is the largest vaccine manufacturer in the world, and Poonawalla Fincorp, a leading NBFC in India.
 In 2022, he was ranked as the 4th richest person in India on Forbes India rich list with a net worth of $24.3 billion.
 He was ranked number 1 on the Hurun Global Healthcare Rich List 2022.

 In October 2024, Poonawalla and his family were ranked ninth on Forbes list of India’s 100 richest tycoons, with a net worth of $22.1 billion.

 Early life and career

-Cyrus Soli Poonawalla was born in a Parsi (Zoroastrian) family; to parents Soli and Gool Poonawalla.
+Cyrus Soli Poonawalla was born in a Pune based Parsi family; to parents Soli and Gool Poonawalla.
 His father Soli Poonawalla was a horse breeder.

 Poonawalla founded the Serum Institute of India in 1966 and built it into the world's largest vaccine manufacturer (by volume) and supplier to over 140 countries.
-Serum Institute produces over 1.5 billion doses annually of a range of vaccines, including for Measles, Polio and Flu.
+Serum Institute produces over 1.5 billion doses annually of a range of vaccines, including for measles, polio, and the flu.